Padma-1/Docker_Devops/README.md

 # Docker_Devops
 Course from Udemy by Imran
+We already have an AWS Ec2 instance on which docker engine is installed
 TASK: Let’s take a website from tooplate.com and we will host it on Apache2 service running in an ubuntu container.

 To get the Request URL: Go to tooplate.com, select and open one template.
 Press F12, click on download which we can cancel in between, look at network space for the zip file name click on it which shows the Request URL copy that.